information about NIPT test

 NIPT and ultrasound

-The blood sample is easily taken from the mother’s arm and can be performed from pregnancy length 10 + 0 and throughout the pregnancy.
-We conduct NIPT in combination with an ultrasound examination where it is examined whether there is cardiac activity, whether there is possibly more than one fetus, and measurement of how many weeks the fetus’ age is.
-In Norway, the test cannot be performed in the case of twin pregnancies.
+The blood sample is easily drawn from the mother's arm and can be taken from 10 weeks of pregnancy onward.
+We perform NIPT in combination with an ultrasound examination to check for cardiac activity, determine if there is more than one fetus, and measure the gestational age of the fetus.

 "The NIPT-school" must be completed in advance